 Component The "minimum" requirement is for a student who may already own a laptop.
 The "preferred" specification is for the student who is purchasing a new laptop.
 Processor Intel Pentium / Core 2 Duo processor or higher AMD Athlon II / Turion processor or higher Intel Core i5 or higher AMD Phenom II or higher Memory 4 GB or more 8 GB or more Hard Disk 20 GB of free space Solid State Drive with 20GB of free space Video Card 1024x768 resolution or higher, 16-bit color depth or higher with connector for stand-alone display 256 MB dedicated to video memory with connector for stand-alone (extended desktop) display Laptop Display 11-inch or better 15-inch or better Sound Card Any type with microphone input and speakers Any type with microphone input and speakers Headset Analog headset with microphone USB headset with microphone Webcam 800x600 resolution, 30 frames per second HD or 720p resolution, 30 frames per second Mouse & Keyboard Any type Any type Network Hardware 10/100 Mbps Ethernet 10/100/1000 or Gigabit Ethernet Wireless 802.11g 802.11n / 802.11ac

-Operating Windows 7, Mac OS X 10.9 Mavericks or System Chrome OS
+Operating Windows 7, Mac OS X 10.9 Mavericks or Windows 10, Mac OS X 10.11 El Capitan, or Chrome OS or Chrome OS

 Laptop Software Requirements: